Transverse Energy per Charged Particle in Heavy-Ion Collisions: Role of Collective Flow: Results and Discussions

-In figure 12, we demonstrate the ratio $E_{T}/N_{ch}$ for the most central collisions with respect to $\sqrt{s_{NN}}$ starting from lower AGS energies to LHC energies.
-We confront EV-SHGM calculations with the experimental data \cite{Sahoo:2014aca,Adler:2004zn,Adam:2016thv,Chatrchyan:2012mb}.
-Here, the solid symbol at LHC is the CMS data while open symbol is the ALICE data.
-The model seems to explain the data at SPS and RHIC energies but fails at LHC energies.
-These findings may hint for possible non-equilibrium phenomena playing an important role at LHC.
-We also show the results obtained in our thermal model with the effect of flow.
-We notice that our model with flow explains the ALICE data \cite{Adam:2016thv} within the experimental errors while it could not explain the CMS data \cite{Chatrchyan:2012mb} at LHC energies, which indicates a more precise estimation of $E_{T}/N_{ch}$ at the LHC.
+In figure~\ref{et_snn}, we demonstrate the ratio $E_{T}/N_{ch}$ for the most-central collisions with respect to $\sqrt{s_{NN}}$ starting from 2.7 GeV to 5.02 TeV.
+We confront EV-SHGM calculations with the experimental data \cite{Sahoo:2014aca,Adam:2016thv,Adler:2004zn,Chatrchyan:2012mb}.
+Here, the solid symbol at LHC is the CMS data \cite{Chatrchyan:2012mb} while open symbol is the ALICE data \cite{Adler:2004zn}.
+The thermal model without flow seems to explain the data at SPS and RHIC energies qualitatively but fails at LHC energies.
+These findings may hint for a possible effect of collective flow, which plays an important role at the LHC.
+We notice that our model with flow explains the ALICE data \cite{Adam:2016thv} within the experimental errors whereas the CMS data \cite{Chatrchyan:2012mb} stays a little higher than EV-SHGM with flow.
+This hints for a more precise estimation of $E_{T}/N_{ch}$ at the LHC.
+We have shown the predictions for $E_{T}/N_{ch}$ in Pb+Pb collisions at $\sqrt{s_{NN}}$=5.02 TeV using the extrapolated value of $\beta_r$ as discussed above.